 Unlike a standard custard, this one is not thickened by eggs alone.
 With the addition of starch, usually in the form of flour or cornflour, we can achieve a thick, stable, full bodied crème pâtissière.

-In our recipe we use either flour or Bird’s custard powder depending on the intended use of our pastry cream.
-We can hear the gasps and the outrage at the sheer mention of custard powder!
-But just hear us out before you jump ship!
+In this recipe I use either flour or Bird’s custard powder depending on the intended use of our pastry cream.
+I can already hear the gasps and the outrage at the sheer mention of custard powder!
+But just hear me out before you jump ship!

-When we plan on using the crème pâtissière for filling or mixing with another ingredient we stick to plain flour for thickening.
-This give us a lovely light coloured crème pâtissière, which is delicious but falls short when it comes to a visual impact.
+When I plan on using the crème pâtissière for filling or mixing with another ingredient I stick to plain flour for thickening.
+This give me a lovely light coloured crème pâtissière, which is delicious but falls short when it comes to a visual impact.
 This often not a problem when hidden away as a filling in some sort of pastry delight!

-If we are using the custard for decorating, like for the top of a tart, we use custard powder.
-We find the custard powder gives the crème pâtissière a fantastic vibrant colour, which really stands out, making it ideal for presentation.
+If I am using the custard for decorating, like for the top of a tart, I use custard powder.
+I just find the custard powder gives the crème pâtissière a fantastic vibrant colour, which really stands out, making it ideal for presentation.

 Watch the video, then try the recipe and see what you think, you might be surprised!